auth0/node-jwks-rsa/README.md

 ### Caching

-In order to prevent a call to be made each time a siging key needs to be retrieved you can also configure a cache as follows.
-If a signing key matching the `kid` is found, this will be cached and the next time this `kid` is requested the signing certificate will be served from the cache instead of calling back to the JWKS endpoint.
+In order to prevent a call to be made each time a signing key needs to be retrieved you can also configure a cache as follows.
+If a signing key matching the `kid` is found, this will be cached and the next time this `kid` is requested the signing key will be served from the cache instead of calling back to the JWKS endpoint.

 ```js
 const jwksClient = require('jwksClient');